 Here we are going to describe how to underline text, as well as how to color the line used.
 For underlining text, LaTeX has the default macro \underline, which works well in most cases, but doesn’t have much flexibility.

-To produce text with a colored underline, we will have to make use of the external soul packageOpens in a new tab., written by Melchior Franz.
+To produce text with a colored underline, we will have to make use of the external soul package, written by Melchior Franz.
 This package provides hyphenatable letterspacing, underlining, overstriking and highlighting, with a set of options to customize them.

 When using this package, underlined text is produced with the \ul macro.
 The predefined underline depth and thickness of the line work well with most fonts, but they can be changed with the declaration: